garrandall/popular-music-data/tracks/sacrifices-big-sean-migos.md

 I done sacrificed the thug life, diamonds shining ain't no dull life Drop my top to get my mind right, pull up in the 'Rari, loud pipes Bitch, I'm the don, my wrist a hundon (Patek)
-Ooh, yeah, Gucci python
+Oh, yeah, Gucci python
-Ooh, yeah, she play with her tongue
+Oh, yeah, she play with her tongue
 Yeah, I bought that bitch a new charm
 Lit nigga pop one
 I told her come see about me (come on, come see me)